If the idea of working in a safe, pristine office isn't for you, then pursuing a career as a mercenary might just be your true calling.

 For the money, of course.

-While it is an extremely dangerous job, the salary and perks make up for putting your life on the line on a daily basis.
-PMCs often make up to £10,000 a month, tax-free.
-To put that into perspective, army soldiers make, on average, £14,637 to £27,054 per year, according to the National Careers Service.
+While it is an extremely dangerous job, the salary and perks for putting your life on the line are enticing.
+A PMC in the employ of an established provider can easily make up to £10,000 a month, tax-free; to put that into perspective, the average infantry soldier makes, on average, £14,637 to £27,054 per year, according to the National Careers Service.

 Essentially, PMCs have the potential to earn as much £120,000 a year – 4.4 times more than what a soldier would typically make.